nus-cs2103/old-website/contents/coding-standards-css.md

 ## General<a name="general"></a>
  We are using the [Google CSS Style Guide](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) as our primary guide and have made a few changes to suit TEAMMATES project.
 The Google Style Document shall be used for any topics not covered in this document.

- We are using Bootstrap front-end framework to ease our styling efforts
+ We are using Bootstrap front-end framework to ease our styling efforts.

 >  Use bootstrap classes wherever possible and as much as possible.
 In those rare occasions that additional rules are needed, follow the standard given below.

- We only have one CSS file for the entire website
+ We only have one CSS file for the entire website.

 >  Since the golden rule is to use as much bootstrap classes as possible, we do not expect much additional css